What You Need to Get a Driver’s License

 • Complete application and fees: You’ll likely have to fill out an application and pay a fee upfront.

-• Provide the correct documentation: To get your permit you’ll need to bring your social security card, identification (like your school I.D. card) and proof of residency (you may be able to use a school transcript or have a parent with proof of residency vouch for you, check your licensing department’s requirements).
+• Provide the correct documentation: To get your permit you’ll need to bring proof of identity/date of birth, your Social Security number (or a state-accepted alternative such as an affidavit or ITIN where permitted), and proof of state residency/address.
+Minors typically need a parent/guardian signature.
+If you want a REAL ID‑compliant credential for federal identification, be sure to bring the additional documents required under federal rules—check details at the U.S. Department of Homeland Security (REAL ID). identification (like your school I.D. card) and proof of residency (you may be able to use a school transcript or have a parent with proof of residency vouch for you, check your licensing department’s requirements).

-• Take a written test: The test is a written test meant to verify your knowledge of the rules of the road.
+• Take a written test: The test verifies your knowledge of the rules of the road.
+Many states offer online or remotely proctored knowledge tests (for example, California and New York) in addition to in‑person testing.
 There should be practice tests available online at your state’s department of motor vehicles website.

 • Take a vision test: This test proves that you can see well enough to drive.
 If you wear glasses or contact lenses, make sure to wear them on the day and tick that box on your paperwork.